Thumperrr/PandoraBotIRC/README.md

 =============

 An IRC bot that acts as a Pandora chatter bot.
-To be entered in the cplusplus.com monthly [http://cppcomp.netne.net/showthread.php?tid=4](community competition)
+To be entered in the cplusplus.com monthly [community competition](http://cppcomp.netne.net/showthread.php?tid=4)

 ####Planned features
 - [x] Respond to channel messages with chatter bot replies